Aafia Siddiqui: Alleged kidnapping

-When Siddiqui's ex-mother and father-in-law filed a custody suit against the Siddiqui family in an attempt to see their grandchildren (the Siddiqui family refused to talk to them), Siddiqui's mother claimed under oath the FBI and US Justice Department officials had informed her that "the minors are with the mother and are in safe condition", the opposite of what such officials had told her American lawyer in May of that year.
+When Siddiqui's ex-mother-in-law and ex-father-in-law filed a custody suit against the Siddiqui family in an attempt to see their grandchildren (the Siddiqui family refused to talk to them), Siddiqui's mother claimed under oath the FBI and US Justice Department officials had informed her that "the minors are with the mother and are in safe condition", the opposite of what such officials had told her American lawyer in May of that year.
 Siddiqui's sister and mother denied that she had any connections to al-Qaeda and claimed that the US held her secretly in Afghanistan.
 They pointed to comments by former Bagram Air Base, Afghanistan, detainees who say Siddiqui had been at the prison while they were there.
 Her sister said that Siddiqui had been raped, and tortured for five years.

 According to journalist, Muslim convert, and former Taliban captive Yvonne Ridley, Siddiqui spent those years in solitary confinement at Bagram as "Prisoner 650".
 Six human rights groups, including Amnesty International, listed her as a possible ghost prisoner held by the US.
 In early 2007, the Pakistan government started releasing more than a hundred people who had been listed as "missing".
 At the time, the CIA reportedly detained up to 100 people at secret facilities.
 S.H.
 Faruqi, Siddiqui's uncle, reported that Siddiqui visited him in January 2008, telling him she had been imprisoned and tortured at Bagram Airfield for several years and released to serve as a double agent infiltrating extremist groups.
 Siddiqui herself later claimed that she had been kidnapped by US intelligence and Pakistani intelligence.
 According to one Pakistani report, her mother claimed to have been warned by an unidentified man "not to make a fuss about her daughter's disappearance, if she wants safe recovery of her daughter", suggesting that either government intelligence services or the "nexus of Pakistani and Arab jihadis" had hidden Siddiqui.

 Siddiqui has not explained clearly what happened to her other two children.
 According to a psychiatric exam given while she was in custody, her story has alternated between claiming that the two youngest children were dead and that they were with her sister Fowzia.
 She told one FBI agent that pursuing the cause of jihad had to take priority.
 Khan said he believed that the missing children were in Karachi, either with or in contact with Siddiqui's family, and not in US detention.
 He said that they had been seen in her sister's house in Karachi and in Islamabad since 2003.